 Christmas weather Barcelona

 What's the weather like at Christmas in Barcelona?
 What should you wear in Barcelona in December?
 Check out our guide to what to wear in December in Barcelona.
-It's usually chilly in the evening but can be warm during day.
+It's usually chilly in the evening but can be warm and pleasant during the day.
+Generally the mid-day temperatures in December are around 14 to 16 degrees celsius and drop to between 5 and 15 degrees celcius in the evening.
+Weather forecast Barcelona.
 Bring a sweater, scarf and winter jacket for the evenings.
-Generally we would describe the Barcelona December weather at chilly, but crisp and clear and perfect for Christmas shopping.
+Generally we would describe the Barcelona December weather at chilly, crisp and clear and perfect for Christmas shopping.
 Does it ever snow in Barcelona.
 Not really.
-Barcelona can get a sprinkling of snow once or twice in the winter, as you can see on these photos of snow in Barcelona, but it does not happen very often and the chances of snow in the city of Barcelona at Christmas are very slim.
-If you want to see snow book a tour to the Pyrenees mountains and Andorra - or go skiing near Barcelona head to the ski resorts near Barcelona which all opened in late November.
-The weather in Barcelona at Christmas can be warm and pleasant during the day and then get chilly in the evening.
-Generally the mid-day temperatures in December are around 14 to 16 degrees celsius and drop to between 5 and 15 degrees celcius in the evening. > Weather forecast Barcelona
+Barcelona can get a sprinkling of snow once or twice in the winter, as you can see on these photos of snow in Barcelona, but it definately does not happen very often so the chances of snow or a White Christmas in Barcelona at Christmas are very slim.
+If you want to see snow book a tour to the Pyrenees mountains and Andorra - or go skiing near Barcelona head to one of the many ski resorts near Barcelona which will be open in late November or early December.

 Christmas shopping Barcelona